stdm/stdm.github.io/prayer.md

 The staff prayer meeting at ZHAW takes place roughly weekly at the premises of the [Stadtmission Winterthur](http://www.stadtmission-winterthur.ch/) (entry from the rear side at Neumarkt).
 The corner room Technikumstrasse/Neumarkt on the ground floor usually hosts staff and faculty members from different departments and all Christian denominations.
 Over lunchtime, we sing, hear a passage from the Bible, and split into smaller groups to pray for each other's needs as well as for our university, colleagues and students.
 Occasionally, we go out to lunch together afterwards.
 The meetings are lead by [Josef Adam](https://www.zhaw.ch/en/about-us/person/adjo/).

-Fall term 2019 meetings: weekly alternating between Tuesdays and Thursdays; 12:00 worship, 12:10 input, 12:15-12:30 prayer
+Spring term 2020 meetings: weekly alternating between Tuesdays and Thursdays; 12:00 worship, 12:10 input, 12:15-12:30 prayer

+- Tue Feb 25

+- Thur Mar 05

+- Tue Mar 10

+- Thur Mar 19

+- Tue Mar 24

-- Thur Oct 03
+- Thur Apr 02

-- Tue Oct 08
+- Tue Apr 07

-- Thur Oct 17
+- Thur Apr 16

-- Tue Oct 22
+- Tue Apr 21

-- Thur Oct 31
+- Thur Apr 30

-- Tue Nov 05
+- Tue May 05

-- Thur Nov 14
+- Thur May 14

-- Tue Nov 19
+- Tue May 19

-- Thur Nov 28
+- Thur May 28

-- Tue Dec 03

-- Thur Dec 12

-- Tue Dec 17
+- Tue Jun 02

-- (Christmas holidays)

-- Thur Jan 09
+- Thur Jun 11

-- Tue Jab 14
+- Tue Jun 16

-- Thur Jan 23
+- Thur Jun 25

-- Tue Jan 28
+- Tue Jun 30

-- Thur Feb 06
+- Thur Jul 09

-- Tue Feb 11
+- Tue Jul 14

-- (New semester starts)
+- (summer break starts)

 If you want to meet fellow Christian colleagues, be encouraged and prayed for, and make use of our privilege to ask God's blessing for our place of work, we cordially welcome you at any of our meetings.
 If you are in Zurich, you might be interested in the [Dozentenforum](http://www.dozentenforum.ch/) of colleagues form ETH and UZH.
 If you are a student, you might be interested in the [VBG Winterthur](http://winti.vbg.net/).